helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 This means that we must **not** add our own quotes around the outputs of the `quote` function.

-This also means, that constructing a YAML string from multiple values is slightly more complicated.
-We can do so, by concatenating the values (using functions such as `print` or `printf`) and then piping the result to `quote`:
+This also means that constructing a YAML string from multiple values is slightly more complicated.
+We can do so by concatenating the values (using functions such as `print` or `printf`) and then piping the result to `quote`:

 ```yaml